The big quizz on Leonardo da Vinci

 Painter or Paintress?

 For a long time, women were only painted by male painters.
 Ladies could not study at an art academy or paint nudity.
 "Women's" genres were just still life and landscape.
 The situation persisted until the middle of the XIX century, when painters and paintresses equaled at least in the choice of their subjects.
 A seductive, playful, but now also strong, confident woman has become different on both sides of the canvas.
-Turn on your intuition and guess who painted these female images - a painter or a paintress.15 questions103 passed the test
+Turn on your intuition and guess who painted these female images - a painter or a paintress.15 questions123 completed the test

 What flower is in the painting?